 The Black Spanish chicken is the aristocrat of the poultry world.
 You will not find the other breed of chicken that so embodies the word ‘aristocrat’ in their postures like Spanish chicken.
 They are lustrous greenish black in color, tight fitting of the feather.
 Besides, they also have moderately flowing tails.

-The other unique thing about this chicken is on its white earlobes and white on face.
+The other unique thing about this chicken is on its white earlobes on their face.
 People widely know and recognize Spanish Chicken for their ability to lay large number – very large number of very large white eggs.

 As one of the rarest chicken in the world, the American Poultry Association standard already admitted them as a recognized under the name of White Faced Black Spanish in 1874.

-One important thing that you should know that keeping and raising a backyard flock of rare chickens means a lot to you.
+One important thing that you should know that keeping and raising a backyard flock of the rarest chicken breed means a lot to you.
 You can be a vital part of protecting the heritage and rare chicken breeds.
 There are actually so many ways we can do to save the world with chickens.
 If we can do this successfully, it will be totally awesome!

-Just imagine when you raise chickens, rare chicken especially.
+Just imagine when you raise chickens, the rarest chicken breed especially.
 Even if you cannot have a rooster to keep perpetuating the breed, you still have taken an important part here.
-You can provide fancy chicken for sale.
+You can provide fancy chicken for sale, like campine chicken for sale for example.
 By doing this, you are still helping out by fulfilling a demand for these breeds from many breeders over the world who are raising and keeping them.
 In other words, you add the chicken population which means a lot to the world!